brucou/movie-search-app/article/article.md

 implementation](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/) and for writing clear code :-)

 ## Annex
-All implementation examples in this article are using the [state-transducer](https://github.com/brucou/state-transducer) library, which I started to write some years ago to make the modelization of user interface simpler.
-Additionally I also wrote [react-state-driven](https://github.com/brucou/react-state-driven) to support integration with React (also used by the examples in the article).
+Implementation examples in this article are using :
+- the [state-transducer](https://github.com/brucou/state-transducer) state machine library
+- [react-state-driven](https://github.com/brucou/react-state-driven) to support integration with React

-That said, because implementation-wise, a state machine is just a function, you can write it directly and do not need a specific library to integrate it into your popular framework.
+As we mentioned, an executable state machine being just a function, you can also write it directly.
 For simple cases, this may be the cheapest option.

 Interesting articles shedding light on the subject :
 - [How to visually design state in JavaScript](https://medium.freecodecamp.org/how-to-visually-design-state-in-javascript-3a6a1aadab2b)